Domenicangela Lina Unali: Life and career

-Unali has combined scientific research with the writing of poetry and narratives.
+Unali combined scientific research with the writing of poetry and narratives.
 She published her first narrative, La Sardegna del Desiderio (Sardinia of Desire) in (1991).
 She received the Alghero Donna National Prize for works of narrative in 1995, the Parola di Donna Prize for works of poetry in 2002 and the same prize for fiction in 2003.
 At Cagliari, in 2013 she received a special mention in the Fernando Pilia Literary Award for criticism.
 The book The West in Asia and Asia in the West: Essays on Transnational Interactions is dedicated in tribute to the professional and academic achievements of Unali.

 Unali was engaged in research on the relationship between Asia and West.
 She published the book Talk Story in Chinatown and Away (1998) based on the Conference of the Association of American Studies in Warsaw to which she contributed on a panel.
 Later on, in the year 2000, the essay "'Complexity is not a Crime': Marianne Moore’s Cultural Poetics" by Eulalia Piñero C. Gil, from the Universidad Autónoma de Madrid, quoting Unali, defined her scholarly profile as both that of an Americanist and of a Sinologist.